Open Ethos User Guide

 Adjusting for Your Ethics

-• Strong partiality: Increase self/inner_circle, decrease citizens.
+• Strong partiality: raise self and inner_circle, lower citizens and outsiders.
 Reflects a more agent-relative ethics.

 The scale factor (S) is calculated as: S = count × social_weight.
 So 1000 citizens at 0.3 weight contributes 300 to the scale, while 1 self at 1.0 contributes 1.